 - They’re available pretty much year-round, but peak May to November.

 Easy Steps to Roasted Tomatillo Salsa Verde

 To prep, first husk and rinse the sticky resin off the tomatillos.
 Then toss them in olive oil with garlic, onion, and poblano and jalapeño peppers.
 Sprinkle healthy pinches of salt and pepper over top and pop in the oven.
 Baking the tomatillos and veggies soften and caramelize when roasting for a more subtle flavor.

-Next, peel the garlic and remove the seeds from the peppers when cool enough to handle, and slide everything into a blender or food processor, accumulated juices and all.
-Once blended, add the lime zest, juice, cilantro and honey.
-So easy!
+Next, peel off the garlic skin and remove the seeds from the peppers when cool enough to handle.
+Then slide everything into a blender or food processor, accumulated juices and all.
+Once blended, add lime zest, juice, cilantro and honey.
+You’re off to the races!